FatihKoz/DisposableSpecial/README.md

 Also if you plan to use `Average Flight Times` option, then setting a logical margin is important.
 Setting a margin of for example 120 mins (2 hours) will work of course but it will simply disable the logic behind using avg flight times of a pilot.
 Imagine a user, with an avg flight time of 2 hours, this means that personally he/she is not prefering to fly longer flights.
 With a margin of 120 minutes, you will be kindly forcing that user to have an assigment flight with for example 3 hours and 50 minutes!
 Or maybe a quick hop with 30 minutes only.
 I personally prefer having the margin set to maximum 60 minutes, best is 30 minutes in my opinion.
 If a flight is not found within user's flight time range (avg +/- margin) then code doubles the margin and re-checks (avg +/- 2x margin).

 If you have multiple airlines in your setup, code tries to use the same airline between city pairs and only attempts to change the airline in hubs.

+Admins can delete and re-assing monthy flights of users, there is a button for this at user profile (of Disposable Theme).
+You can check the code and use the same route/button in your own theme too.

 ## Duplicating Module Blades/Views